-Democrats aim to restrain Trump after seizing U.S. House
+Democrats aim to rein in Trump after seizing U.S. House

 “Today is more than about Democrats and Republicans, it’s about restoring the Constitution’s checks and balances to the Trump administration,” Nancy Pelosi, leader of the House Democrats, told supporters at victory party.

-Despite his party’s poor showing in House elections, Trump wrote on Twitter, “Tremendous success tonight.”
+Despite the Republican loss of the House, Trump wrote on Twitter, “Tremendous success tonight.”

+Early on Wednesday, he added: “Received so many Congratulations from so many on our Big Victory last night, including from foreign nations (friends) that were waiting me out, and hoping, on Trade Deals.
+Now we can all get back to work and get things done!”

+It was not clear what Trump meant by his reference to trade deals.
+In pressing for what he views as better trade terms for America, he has imposed import tariffs and pushed Canada and Mexico into agreeing an overhaul of the NAFTA trade accord.

-Trump - a 72-year-old former reality TV star and businessman-turned-politician - had hardened his rhetoric in recent weeks on issues that appealed to his conservative core supporters.
+Trump, 72, had hardened his rhetoric in recent weeks on issues that appealed to his conservative core supporters.
 He threw himself into the campaign, issuing warnings about a caravan of Latin American migrants headed to the border with Mexico and condemnations of liberal American “mobs” he says oppose him.

-The party with the presidency often loses seats in the House in midterm elections.
+The party with the presidency often loses House seats in midterm elections.
 Former President Barack Obama’s Democrats suffered what he called a “shellacking” in congressional elections in 2010.

 With divided leadership in Congress and a president who has taken an expansive view of executive power, Washington could be in store for even deeper political polarization and legislative gridlock.